themagickoala/adventofcode2020/README.md

 why it was included in the puzzle - maybe for story reasons?
 This one was essentially just "do string processing but more of it" with some regular expressions thrown in and I think the main challenge was keeping the code concise.
 My end result probably isn't overly readable but I was trying to keep to functional solutions for array processing again.

+### --- Day 5: Binary Boarding ---

+No code file today as this one was done manually from my mobile phone.
+Instantly twigged that the FBLR system converted directly to binary, so I pasted the input into a string replacer tool to do the conversion, then into a string sorting tool to find the max.
+Part
+2 was just a case of skimming the last digits in the list to find consecutive 1s or 0s, pointing to the missing seat number.

+Doing something like this on a mobile phone was very cumbersome, but for a lot of people, a mobile phone is all they have.
+Please consider supporting organisations that aim to get laptops to those who can't get them for themselves, like [devcareer.io](devcareer.io).